formkit/docs-content/inputs/autocomplete.md

 ### Text input

 As previously seen above, the autocomplete input will default to the `text-input` selection appearance.
-When an option is selected, the text input will display the selected option's label.
+When an option is selected, the text input will display the selected option's label:

 <example
 name="Autocomplete"